WhazzItToYa/Streamerbot-CooldownUtilities/README.md

   * For example, if there are multiple actions that you want participating in the same cooldown, then you can give them a common group name that the cooldown will apply to.
 * Instead of silently aborting the action, send a "On cooldown" message to chat.

+## Requirements

+This latest version only supports Streamer.bot 1.0.0 or higher.
+[Click Here](https://github.com/WhazzItToYa/Streamerbot-CooldownUtilities/tree/35ca6e6cfd98a2cac7a0f2dc343df78c93c27570) the last version which supported 0.2.8.

 ## Installation

 * Click on [ActionCooldown.sb](https://raw.githubusercontent.com/WhazzItToYa/Streamerbot-CooldownUtilities/refs/heads/main/ActionCooldown.sb) and [import it into Streamer.bot](https://docs.streamer.bot/guide/import-export#import) as usual.